basbjo/ddlangevin_make/README.rst

   ====== =======================================================================
   Target Description
   ====== =======================================================================
-  pca    Select a range of columns and apply principal component analysis (PCA). dpca   Select a range of columns and apply PCA on cos- and sin-transforms. tica   Select a range of columns and apply TICA on cos- and sin-transforms.
+  id     Do not apply a projection, use provided data directly. pca    Select a range of columns and apply principal component analysis (PCA). dpca   Select a range of columns and apply PCA on cos- and sin-transforms. tica   Select a range of columns and apply TICA on cos- and sin-transforms.